datadotworld/dw-redshift-connector/README.md

     to multiple datasets.
 Take a look at the [Storing Tables in Multiple Datasets](#storing-tables-in-multiple-datasets) section.
     * Take a look at the [Config Vars](#config-vars) section for more details on the individual configuration variables
-    * The initial deployment will take a couple of minutes as it's pulling all of your data
 5. Once deployment is done, click on 'Manage App' to go to the app's 'Overview' page
 6. Under 'Installed add-ons', click on 'Heroku Scheduler'
 7. Add a new job.
 The command to use is `make update`.